bwalkerq/Launch-School/RB 120/RB120 Quizzes.md

 - Modules share behaviors (methods), not attributes
 - "include" is used for mix ins, not for inheritance
-- I chose "Class inheritance lets us subclass from more than one class." because String inherts from, for example, Object and Kernal and Basic Object, but the important word here, I think, is "subclass"; this means that a class can only be a direct subclass of exactly one superclass.
+- I chose "Class inheritance lets us subclass from more than one class." because String inherits from, for example, Object and Kernel and Basic Object, but the important word here, I think, is "subclass"; this means that a class can only be a direct subclass of exactly one superclass.
 The chain of inheritance doesn't mean that the class is subclassing from multiple classes.
 - It's easy to overlook a attr_writer for attr_accessor; I did this in a question.
-Maybe say it aloud to avoid mixup.
+Maybe say it aloud to avoid mix-up.

+Lesson 2 quiz - missed three partial questions
+- in order to instantiate an object with a particular state (multiple instance variables), each instance variable must be included in the initialize function
+- I overlooked that having an att_reader and att_writer for two instance variables is the same as having the accessor for both [kinda silly question].
+- I remember questions like these in the notes with the card game; I overlooked that when, for example, two of three subclasses share a common behavior, a module is required since the the third subclass doesn't inherit that behavior.
+I.e. if not *all* subclasses share a behavior, the behavior must be mixed in rather than inherited.